-Under no circumstances should meters be installed in crawl spaces, garages, finished basements, closets, entryways, finished rooms, or hazardous or dangerous environments.

-If the RWA finds that alterations, renovations, obstructions or other changes have affected the location of the meter, the customer will be required to relocate the meter at the customer's expense.

-- 5. The customer is responsible for maintaining piping on either side of the meter, which includes service line from the curb valve to the point of entry to the building to ensure that it is in good condition and that it is valved on both sides of the meter so that the meter may be removed or replaced conveniently and without draining the interior piping.
+- d.
+Under no circumstances should meters be installed in crawl spaces, garages, finished basements, closets, entryways, finished levels, or hazardous or dangerous environments. - e.
+If the RWA finds that alterations, renovations, obstructions or other conditions have made the meter installation non-compliant as defined in Section K, the customer will be required to relocate the meter to a meter vault at the customer's expense as directed by RWA. - 5.
+The customer is responsible for maintaining piping on either side of the meter, which includes service line from the curb valve to the point of entry to the building to ensure that it is in good condition and that it is valved on both sides of the meter so that the meter may be removed or replaced conveniently and without draining the interior piping.
 The customer is responsible for any repairs or changes to piping necessary to comply with these requirements. - 6.
 When meters 1-1/2 inches and larger are installed, a bypass around the meter with valve, locking device and seal will be installed so the meter can be changed, tested, or repaired without shutting off the water supply to the premise.
 In all cases where water cannot be shut off temporarily, these requirements will prevail and will be at the customer's expense.
 All meters sized 3 inches or larger which are installed in a basement or sub-basement shall have a dry pipe installed from the 2 inch test tee and piped to the outside of the building.
 The piping shall be either 2 inch copper tubing or 2 inch plastic schedule 80.
 Where the tubing exits the building, a 2 inch female or male thread shall be installed with a cap or plug.
 A drain valve shall be installed on the dry pipe above the test tee so water can be drained after use to prevent freezing.
 The pipe should exit the building at street level in an area that is accessible to RWA personnel so a fire hose can be connected to it in order to test the meter in accordance with industry standards.